Wes Westmoreland

-Theodore Garmon "Wes" Westmoreland, II also known as Wes Wes is a printer, entrepreneur, businessman and former state senator.
+Theodore Garmon "Wes" Westmoreland, II is a printer, entrepreneur, businessman and former state senator.
 Westmoreland was appointed to the North Carolina Senate by Governor Beverly Perdue to fill the unexpired term of North Carolina Senator Debbie Clary in 2012.
 He is the second great grandson of John Franklin Westmoreland, also a printer, who also served in the North Carolina Senate 26th District from 1895 through 1896.
 Westmoreland is the founder and president of Westmoreland Printers, Inc. based in Shelby, North Carolina.
 He is a founding board member of Pinnacle Classical Academy, a college preparatory charter school in Cleveland County.

 Career

 Westmoreland completed his undergraduate degree at Gardner-Webb University in 1988.
 He is a fifth-generation printer and founded Westmoreland Printers, Inc. in 1999.
 Westmoreland was named Entrepreneur of the Year by the Cleveland County Chamber of Commerce in 2004.

 Political career

 North Carolina Senate

 In 2006, Westmoreland ran for the 46th Senate District seat against incumbent Senator Walter Dalton.
 In 2012, Westmoreland was appointed to the North Carolina Senate by Governor Bev Perdue to serve the remainder of North Carolina Senator Debbie Clary’s two-year term for the 46th Senate District, at that time comprised Cleveland and Rutherford counties.